LinkinHuber/svg-logo-maker/README.md

 - The goal of this project was to take user input and create a logo in the form of an svg file.
 I achieved this by asking the user a series of prompts gathering info on the following 4 things... text, text color, shape, and shape color.
 Once the user goes through the prompts it then takes that information and creates a logo like the one listed below.

 ## Installation
-- This is ran through the integrated terminal using node and is triggered by typing in the following command, `"node index"` as long as your in the project folder.n
+- This is ran through the integrated terminal using node and is triggered by typing in the following command, `"node index"` as long as your in the project folder.

 ## Usage
 - Used to create a small svg logo in the form of a shape with 3 characters in the middle of it.